Adr1an04/Adr1an04/README.md

 ## What I’m Working On

-**Boomai** - An open source local-first AI workspace orchesta
+**Boomai** - An open source local-first AI workspace orchestrator focused on giving people control over their tools instead of relying on APIs or services that change frequently.
+I’m building the core engine in Rust and a desktop app in Tauri.

-**Knight Hacks Forge** - Internal open source monorepo that operates all of Knight Hacks' infrastructure for a 1000+ attendee hackathon and events.
+**Knight Hacks Forge** - The open source monorepo that powers all the infrastructure behind our 1,000+ attendee hackathon and year-round events.

 ## Connect With Me